Jostein Wilmann

 Jostein Wilmann (born 15 July 1953) is a Norwegian former professional road racing cyclist.
 His best performance came in the Tour de France of 1980, where he finished 14th overall.
-This is still the best result any Norwegian cyclist has achieved in the Tour de France general classification.
+This was the best result any Norwegian cyclist has achieved in the Tour de France general classification until 2025.
 He is also the only Norwegian cyclist to win the Tour de Romandie and the Setmana Catalana de Ciclisme, taking both victories in 1982.
 He is the father of racing cyclist Frederik Wilmann.